 In Usage Analytics this Dimension will return only your EC2 instances.

 Running Instances and Average Running Instances per Hour

 The Running Instances Metric is a count of all unique instance ids that were running at one point during the reporting window.
-This is not necessarily a count of the instances that are live or running at the time the report is run - rather the sum of unique instance ids that were running.
+This is not necessarily a count of the instances that are live or running at the time the report is run.
+Rather, it is the sum of unique instance IDs that were running.

 Average Running Instances per Hour is an average of the number of instances that were live each hour of the reporting window.